Larry Bird: College career

 The game achieved the highest-ever television rating for a college basketball game, in large part because of the matchup between Bird and Spartans' point guard Earvin "Magic" Johnson, a rivalry that lasted throughout their professional careers.
 Despite failing to win the championship, Bird earned numerous year-end awards and honors for his outstanding play, including the Naismith College Player of the Year Award.
 For his college career, Bird averaged 30.3 points, 13.3 rebounds, and 4.6 assists per game, leading the Sycamores to an 81–13 record during his tenure.
 Bird also appeared in one game for the baseball team, going 1–for–2 with two runs batted in.
 He graduated in 1979 with a Bachelor of Science degree in physical education.
+Bird's youngest brother, Eddie, also played basketball at Indiana State.